retailnext/privacy-policy/README.md

 ### RetailNext Privacy Policies

-[RetailNext](http://www.retailnext.net) offers a set of products and services to help retailers and other businesses mangage their stores.
+[RetailNext](http://www.retailnext.net) offers a set of products and services to help retailers and other businesses manage their stores.

-Here's where we store historical versions of our corporate privacy policy. **The policy at <https://retailnext.net/en/privacy-policy/> is the active one, regardless of what is stored here.**
+Our corporate privacy policy is no longer stored here.

-For more information, visit [our website](http://retailnext.net) and see our most current [privacy policy](https://retailnext.net/en/privacy-policy/).
+Please visit [our website](http://retailnext.net) to see our most current [privacy policy](https://retailnext.net/en/privacy-policy/) and reach out via the contact information provided there with any questions.